terrymafura/hMusic/README.md

 ## hMusic -

-A music sharing, ratings and charts application
+A music sharing, ratings and charts application.